ratatui/ratatui-website/src/tutorial/counter-app/app.md

 cargo test -- app::tests::test_app_ --nocapture
 ```

-The `--nocapture` flag prints stdout stderr to the console, which can help debugging tests.
+The `--nocapture` flag prints stdout and stderr to the console, which can help debugging tests.
 ````